MediaComem/biopocket-backend/DEVELOPMENT.md

 Console logging is done with the [log4js][log4js] library.

 The configuration object (exported by `config/index.js`) has a `logger` function which creates a named logger.
-Loggers have functions to log message at the various log levels.
+Loggers have methods to log message at the various log levels.

 Guidelines: